India's ashrams: Havens for spirituality or scandalous snake pits? | DW | 11.01.2021

 But does this mean that victim testimonies, news reports on sexual abuse and critical television series on ashrams — even fictitious ones — discredit Hindu spirituality altogether?

 Far from it, says Om Prakash, an actor who plays the role of a police officer in the Aashram series.
-Far from hurting religious beliefs, the show is meant to warn people against gurus who claim to represent God and solve their problems.
+Contrary to hurting religious beliefs, the show is meant to warn people against gurus who claim to represent God and solve their problems.

 "There are some hypocrites in the Hindu religion whose activities give religion a bad name.
 This series has been created to caution people against such characters," he said.